PaddlePaddle/VisualDL/docs/components/profiler/README.md

 # VisualDL Profiler Guide

 ### Introduction
 Profiling tools is introduced in paddlepaddle since version 2.3.0.
 Users can collect and export profiling data of both hosts(cpu) and devices(gpu, mlu).
-VisualDL supports to visualize profiling data and helps you recognize the bottleneck of your program and optimize the performance.
+VisualDL supports to visualize profiling data and helps you identify program bottlenecks and optimize performance.
 As for how to start the profiler, you can refer to [doc](https://www.paddlepaddle.org.cn/documentation/docs/zh/develop/guides/performance_improving/profiling_model.html).

 ### How to launch